 Proposal reference: MIP1718-324

-We are proposing to install a signalised pedestrian crossing on Hobson Street between Wellesley Street and Cook Street, including changes to road markings and signage.
+In June 2018 we asked for community feedback on our proposal for a new signalised pedestrian crossing on Hobson Street between Wellesley Street and Cook Street, including changes to road markings and signage.

 Why the changes are needed

 This section of Hobson Street is now the highest density residential area in Auckland, with an estimated 2,300 pedestrian crossings taking place daily within this block alone.
 The current environment poses significant safety risks, with several fatal and serious accidents involving pedestrians recorded.

 This proposal aims to improve pedestrian safety at this location by providing a designated signalised pedestrian crossing mid-block.

 The proposal received primarily positive feedback with some concerns raised by respondents.
 After reviewing this feedback and all other supporting evidence, the proposal will proceed with minor changes to the next stage of detailed planning.

 During the public feedback period, a number of respondents requested that we implement safety measures aimed at targeting and reducing the number of red light runners.
 We recognise that red light running is a major hazard to pedestrian safety and are currently investigating opportunities to install additional measures to deter this behaviour.